 - PWB debt continued increasing to over \$610 million in PWB debt continued increasing to over \$610 million in 2013.
 3 bond offerings of \$150 million each over of the next 4 years are planned, pushing ratepayers close to unsustainable \$1 billion debt, increasing our rates.
-(City of Portland Budget Office 2012-2013) Instead of budgeting to maintain distribution system infrastructure.
-PWB has wasted hundreds of millions of deligate to greatly received the state of the state o - of dollars to create reservoir water capacity that is not needed. \$140 million was budgeted on Powell Butte 2, a reservoir that is not necessary.
+(City of Portland Budget Office 2012-2013) Instead of budgeting to maintain distribution system infrastructure, PWB has wasted hundreds of millions of dollars to create recorvery water capacity that is not - of dollars to create reservoir water capacity that is not needed. \$140 million was budgeted on Powell Butte 2, a reservoir that is not necessary.
 It had severe engineering and construction problems that allowed it to leak hundreds of thousands of gallons of water a day.
 Seattle built 4 reservoirs 2 of which were equal or larger in size for total of \$130 million.
 Less money than we spent for one, by the same people working on both cities' projects.
 Maintenance of the PWB water distribution system infrastructure has been disregarded for years.
 Office of the City Auditor reports from 2004, 2011, and 2012 of the City Auditor reports from 2004, 2011, and 2012 indicate severely neglected infrastructure maintenance levels falling short of industry standards.
 Replacement of aging water mains and routine flushing of pipes are dismissed by PWB as low priority, resulting in an insurmountable backlog demand of tens of thousands of hours of needed repairs.
-"Although water quality and colinity had not been affected yet continued decline." reliability had not been affected yet, continued decline in the maintenance of the water system assets could negatively affect water service performance in the future."
+"Although water quality and reliability had not hopp afforded wat continued deding reliability had not been affected yet, continued decline in the maintenance of the water system assets could negatively affect water service performance in the future."
 (Office of the Auditor 2004) Summer 2013 another warning came true.
 Water sampling showed extensive fecal contamination throughout the system reported by KOIN 6 journalist Carla Castaño.